Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/README.md

 We refer to [LendingClub issued Loans](https://www.kaggle.com/husainsb/lendingclub-issued-loans?select=lc_loan.csv) data hosted by Kaggle.

-> If you want to use you may want to modify read_csv function in main.py to customize for your sample.
+> If you want to use your custom data, you may want to modify read_csv function in main.py to customize for your sample.

 ### How to use the sample